YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/DeviceControl.md

 ### Remarks

 * If the received directive does not contain the `payload`, the client must attempt connection with one of the paired Bluetooth devices.
-* If a message that contains only `role` field is received in the `payload`, connection must be attempted with one of the paired Bluetooth devices according to the client role.
+* If the received message only contains the `role` field in the `payload`, connection must be attempted with one of the paired Bluetooth devices according to the client role.
 * The client must send the result of handling this directive to CIC using the [`DeviceControl.ActionExecuted`](#ActionExecuted) or [`DeviceControl.ActionFailed`](#ActionFailed) event.
 * When reporting to CIC, the client must include the actual connection result in the [`Device.DeviceState`](/CIC/References/Context_Objects.md#DeviceState) context of the [`DeviceControl.ReportState`](#ReportState) event.